openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/5_generics.rst

     todo: Adapt spec change: T without constraint doesn't mean "T extends Object|null" anymore.

-A type parameter can be restricted.
-In that case, the corresponding type argument in the generic instantiation must follow some restrictions, or *constraints*.
+If a type parameter has restrictions, or *constraints*, then the corresponding type argument in the generic instantiation must follow them.

 Every type parameter’s constraint follows the keyword ``extends``.
-A constraint is denoted as a single type parameter *T*; if no constraint is declared, then the type parameter is not compatible with ``Object`` and it has no methods or fields available for use.
+A constraint is denoted as a single type parameter *T*.
+If no constraint is declared, then the type parameter is not compatible with ``Object``, and has no methods or fields available for use.
 If the type parameter *T* has the type constraint *S*, then the actual type of the generic instantiation must be a subtype of *S*.
 If the type parameter is constrained with the *keyof T*, then valid